Songdowon International Children's Camp, Wonsan

 You should take your shoes off before entering the aquarium.

-Inside, there is a variety of fish.
-There is a small pool as you first walk in to the right, then when you walk around you will see larger fish tanks.
+Inside, there is a variety of fish and sea life.
+There is a small pool as you first walk in, to the right, then when you walk around you will see larger fish tanks.

 One of the most impressive bits is the large cylinder tank in the middle of the room leading downwards where you will find tanks filled with turtles and dolphins in a walk-in type aquarium.